Last revised on November 21, 2022.

 In 12019, the average Indian tourist spent about $50. per day compared to the $250. that “high value” tourists did.
 [See here for the data source.
-Interestingly, the one statistical chart absent from the study is the most obvious one, which shows the dramatic rise in “low value, high volume” tourism! ]
+Interestingly, the one statistical chart absent from the study is the most obvious one, which shows the dramatic rise in “low value, high volume” tourism!]
+Meanwhile, the “high value, low impact” Indian tourists were probably flying off to Switzerland or Paris for their vacations!

 In 2019, 315,599 tourists visited Bhutan.
 Of that